micro-ROS/micro-ROS_openmanipulator_demo/README.md

  1. Connect the Raspberry Pi to Robotis U2D2.
 Make sure that this board is connected to Robotis U2D2 Power Hub, Robotis OpenMANIPULATOR-X Power Supply and Robotis OpenMANIPULATOR-X itself.
 Detailed instructions can be found [here](http://emanual.robotis.com/docs/en/platform/openmanipulator_x/ros2_setup/#ros-setup)
 (TODO: image of this connection)
  2. Connect the Pimoroni VL53LX ToF sensor to Olimex STM32-E407 board and the Olimex board to the Raspberry Pi using  mini-USB OTG 2 connector.
- 3. Inside a Raspberry Pi run these two commands in different command lines:
+ 3. Inside a Raspberry Pi run these three commands in different command lines:

 ```bash
 # First command line